 As we said at the beginning, the best advice is to find games that are based on the interests of each individual child.
 If you can achieve this, then any games that you come up with will be a guaranteed success.

 These five activities are only a few examples to help give you the inspiration to come up with your own ideas or to continue searching on the internet, from books etc. So what are you waiting for?
-Get to work and don’t forget to tell us about your ideas in the comments!
+Get to work and don’t forget to tell us about your ideas!